 - Rankings of the CFOs' companies in the Singapore Governance and Transparency Index;

 - Performance of the CFOs' companies.

 In stage 2, additional research and inputs on shortlisted CFOs are conducted through research and discreet inquiries.
 A final shortlist is then drawn up using the criteria (described below) for the judges to assess in stage 3.

-In stage 3, a panel of judges will use information obtained from earlier stages, and review and evaluate the final shortlist of candidates.
-The Judging panel will decide the winners for each category.
+In stage 3, a panel of judges will use information obtained from earlier stages, review and evaluate the final shortlist of candidates.
+The Judging Panel will decide the winners for each category.

 - Personal and Professional Qualities;

 - Knowledge and Experience;

 - Track Record and Accomplishments.

 - Integrity: The CFO's integrity must be of the highest standard.
 He/She must exhibit the highest ethical behaviour and inculcate the same corporate culture top-down, across all levels within the organisation;